 “Milkwater” is clearly Ingari’s directorial debut, and, like the protagonist of her movie, she doesn’t quite have it all figured out.
 Though her footing is unsure, it’s clear that Ingari has strong instincts and a beautiful ability to tease emotion out of her characters in well-crafted scenes.
 Even with its flaws, “Milkwater” is still a heartfelt and human story of a woman in search of a connection and a man in need of another chance.
 It is, above all else, a labor of love.

-Garg’s article features in a four-part review of films shown at the 2020 Atlanta Film Festival.
-Read the other three articles here.
+Garg’s article features in a three-part review of films shown at the 2020 Atlanta Film Festival.
+Read the other two articles here.